Dominik-Fritz/Bachelor-Thesis-Neural-Mechanisms-during-social-fear-and-CRF-signaling-system-ILA-LS---Dominik-Fritz/README.md

 All scripts required to reproduce the analyses and figures reported in the manuscript are provided in this repository.

-The folder structure reflects the organization of the analyses described in the manuscript to allow straightforward navigation of the workflow.
+The folder structure reflects the organization of the analyses described in the manuscript and allows straightforward navigation of the workflow.

 Each script contains comments describing its purpose and expected input format.